 Even for non-class items like rope guards the certificate is useful because it shows our customers that our diver/welders can carry out high quality underwater welding work.
 This is very important for offshore units where high quality standards need to be verified before welding operations like doubler repairs can be performed.

-Contact us for more information on hull or other underwater repairs.
+Contact us for more information on hull repairs or other underwater repairs.
 We are at your disposal 24/7.

 Video of our divers performing underwater welding.
 This was part of a complex hull repair that was done in cooperation with a shipyard in Greece.